mylabpcb/myCPU/pages/en/mycpu/introduction.md

 The myCPU uses two buses to share data and connectivity between modules and logical blocks: a **Control BUS** and a **Data BUS**.
 It uses a **Von Neumann BUS architecture** approach because data and memory addresses share the same BUS: the Data BUS.
 Really, some of these features are due to the very basic nature of the myCPU design but it very interesting, to students and learners pay attention to this point.
 Exist another approach, the Harvard architecture which use a dedicated BUS for data and memory addresses.
 {: style="text-align: justify"}

->The myCPU has a shared Data BUS, up to 16 bits, for data and addresses, but only 8-bit are used, in this first release, because all logic devices included support to only 8-bits.
+>The myCPU has a shared Data BUS, up to 16 bits, for data and addresses, but only 8-bit are used, in this first release, because all logic devices included, in the myCPU design, support just up to 8-bits.
 {: style="text-align: justify"}

 All the myCPU control signals goes through the Control BUS.
 The Control BUS has support to 32 lines length over a 32-pin connector, but not all of them are used by control signals.
 The voltage regulators placed in each BUS module uses pins GND, and +5v of the control BUS to supply power to modules.
 Clock, Reset signals, also, goes through the control BUS and the Status Flags signals as well.